httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 ## Error responses

 In error responses, the representation-data does not necessarily refer to the target resource.
-Instead it refers to the representation of the error.
+Instead, it refers to the representation of the error.

 In the following example a client attempts to patch the resource located at /books/123.
 However, the resource does not exist and the server generates a 404